garrandall/popular-music-data/tracks/juice-yo-gotti.md

 D-R-I-P-P-I-N-G
 I got that VVS I-C-E
-Ooh, feels like a cooler
+Oh, feels like a cooler
 Juice, blame it on my jeweler